joash-dev/intrak_v2/docs/CHAPTER_2.md

 - Hardware failure impacts all system functions simultaneously
 - Storage exhaustion: Fixed capacity may require emergency expansion
 - Backup duration: Terabyte-scale backups may exceed maintenance windows
-- Performance: Heavy file operations impact application response times

-**Comparison to NAS Design:**
-- Lower initial cost but reduced fault tolerance
-- Simpler architecture but limited scalability
-- Faster local access but higher server resource utilization
-- Easier initial setup but more complex long-term management

-## 2.5 Software Design

-### 2.5.1 Design Description

-The software architecture of INTRAK implements a modern three-tier web application pattern with clear separation of concerns between presentation, business logic, and data persistence layers.
-The front-end user interface utilizes React, a component-based JavaScript library that enables dynamic, responsive interfaces adaptive to various device form factors.
-The back-end API layer employs Node.js with the Express.js framework to implement RESTful endpoints that process client requests, enforce business rules, and orchestrate data operations.
-The persistence layer leverages PostgreSQL, a mature open-source relational database management system, to maintain structured data with strong consistency guarantees.

-The application adopts a role-based architecture with four distinct user personas—Students, Instructors, Coordinators, and Supervisors—each accessing role-specific interfaces and functions determined by their authentication credentials.
-The authorization system ensures users can only perform operations and access data appropriate to their role, implementing the principle of least privilege for security.

-Document workflow logic represents a critical software component, implementing state machines for document lifecycle management.
-Documents progress through defined states (Pending → Under Review → Approved/Rejected → Resubmission Requested → Approved) with transitions controlled by business rules that enforce proper sequencing and authorization.
-Notification triggers fire automatically when document states change, alerting relevant stakeholders of actions requiring their attention.

-The attendance logging subsystem captures timestamp-based records when students log in to the system during their internship periods.
-The system compares login timestamps against student-specific internship schedules to compute accumulated internship hours.
-Coordinators review attendance records and can flag discrepancies for investigation.

-The evaluation module provides structured forms for instructors and supervisors to assess student performance across multiple criteria.
-Rating scales, comment fields, and competency checklists enable comprehensive performance documentation.
-The system aggregates evaluation data to generate student performance summaries and trend analyses.

 Reporting capabilities extract data from the PostgreSQL database and format it for presentation to various stakeholders.
 Students access progress dashboards showing document submission status, accumulated hours, and evaluation summaries.
 Coordinators generate cohort-level reports for compliance documentation, identifying students at risk of non-completion, and measuring program effectiveness.
 All reports support PDF export for archival purposes.